SASC and Faculty: A Collaborative Effort

 - Clarification of test questions.
 The SASC does not view clarification of test questions (e.g. the instructor or proctor giving the student a definition or explaining the meaning of a phrase or question) as a disability accommodation .
 Students with disabilities should be held to the same standards as other students when it comes to expectations about understanding course content, exam questions, etc. If students without disabilities are allowed to receive clarification of questions they have, however, students with disabilities should receive a similar allowance, whether taking the exam with the class or in a private testing site.

 - Testing in an unsuitable environment.
 When a request for special location is made students should not be asked to take a test behind a screen or blackboard or in the hall outside the room or a noisy office as this will not provide the student with a distraction reduced environment.
 Students must be monitored and have the ability to ask questions if that is allowed in the classroom.

 Administration of Tests

-The Provost has expressed that it is not feasible or appropriate for SASC to administer faculty exams in every instance and the faculty and their departments collaborate to provide testing locations as well as staff to monitor questions students may have regarding the tests.
-The staff of SASC remains committed to working in partnership with faculty and departments to advise or assist them in their efforts to insure that students with disabilities have reasonable access to appropriate academic accommodations.
+The Provost has expressed that it is not feasible or appropriate for the SASC to administer faculty exams in every instance and the faculty and their departments collaborate to provide testing locations as well as staff to monitor questions students may have regarding the tests.
+The staff of the SASC remains committed to working in partnership with faculty and departments to advise or assist them in their efforts to insure that students with disabilities have reasonable access to appropriate academic accommodations.

 Students who require special testing arrangements due to a disability should be registered with the Student Accessibility Support Center and can be expected to provide faculty with individualized letters of reasonable accommodation from this office.
 We advise that departments and faculty receiving authorized requests for reasonable accommodation be judicious in insuring that appropriate testing accommodations are provided, since there are specific legal requirements regarding the provision of such accommodations for students with disabilities.
-Please do not hesitate to contact SASC with questions or concerns.
+Please do not hesitate to contact the SASC with questions or concerns.